weaviate/weaviate-io/developers/integrations/operations/langtrace/index.md

 image: og/integrations/home.jpg
 ---

-[Langtrace](https://langtrace.ai/) is an open-source project that uses Open Telemetry observability.
+[Langtrace](https://langtrace.ai/) is an open-source project that uses OpenTelemetry for observability.

 ## Langtrace and Weaviate
-The integration allows you to view vector search and generative calls made to your Weaviate cluster.
+This integration allows you to view vector search queries and generative calls that are made to your Weaviate cluster.

 ## Our Resources
 [**Hands on Learning**](#hands-on-learning): Build your technical understanding with end-to-end tutorials.